HSJungK/SpringBoot/example-webflux/md/StringWebFluxEN.md

 WebFlux requires Reactor as a core dependency but it is interoperable with other reactive libraries via Reactive Streams.
 As a general rule, a WebFlux API accepts a plain Publisher as input, adapts it to a Reactor type internally, uses that, and returns either a Flux or a Mono as output.
 So, you can pass any Publisher as input and you can apply operations on the output, but you need to adapt the output for use with another reactive library.
 Whenever feasible (for example, annotated controllers), WebFlux adapts transparently to the use of RxJava or another reactive library.
 See [Reactive Libraries](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html#webflux-reactive-libraries) for more details.

-    In addition to Reactive APIs,
-    WebFlux can also be used with Coroutines APIs in Kotlin which provides a more imperative style of programming.
+> **Note:** In addition to Reactive APIs, WebFlux can also be used with Coroutines APIs in Kotlin which provides a more imperative style of programming.

 * * *
 ### [Programming Models](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html#webflux-programming-models)